WISE-Community/WISE-Tests/readme.md

     bundle install

+Install executable stubs into a ./bin dir so you don't always have to start a command with: bundle exec

+    bundle install --binstubs

 Make sure a local wise4 server is running at http://localhost:8080.
 See [wise4-vagrant](https://github.com/concord-consortium/wise4-vagrant) for one easy solution.

 Run all the rspec spec tests: